Junna-Kawasaki/BERT-infect_2024/004_fine-tuning_BERT/README.md

 - **ViBE_fintuning.sh**: provides an example script for fine-tuning the ViBE model.

 - **run_finetune_20230321.py** is a modified version of published script in the following respects:
-    - To address class imbalance, we modified the loss function to a weighted binary cross-entropy
+    - To address class imbalance, we modified the loss function to a weighted binary cross-entropy.
+Please replace “DNABERT/examples/run_finetune.py” with this script.

 ## Environment setup
 Please check the DNABERT git-hub repository (https://github.com/jerryji1993/DNABERT) and ViBE git-hub repository (https://github.com/DMnBI/ViBE).